 You remembered to clean the light switches and wash the range hood.
 But have you gone through this spring cleaning checklist?
 This is the list that will overhaul your budget for the better.

-When I wake up to a beautiful day, I can’t help but throw open the windows to let in some fresh spring air.
+When you wake up to a beautiful day, you can’t help but throw open the windows to let in some fresh spring air.
 After a long winter of being cooped up inside, it’s time to give the house a face lift.
-So I get started on my spring cleaning.

 But why stop there?
 This is the perfect time of year to give your finances a good shake out, too.
-So today, I want to turn that spring cleaning energy towards something a little different.
-Your bills.
+So today, I want to show you a spring cleaning checklist that will clean out something else.

 There are a few areas of your budget that can really reap some serious savings.
-Of course, gaining big savings takes some big work.
+Of course, getting really big savings takes some big work.
 But trust me, it’s totally worth it.